Private Prayer and Direct Chat

 Inside the Audience List, Hosts can initiate a private, one-on-one chat with any attender that is signed in by clicking on their name and choosing the Chat option.

 In a private chat, Hosts can invite other Hosts to a chat that's already in progress.
-This includes live prayer or a direct chat.
+This includes private prayer or direct chat.

 Hosts can only initiate direct chat with attenders who are logged in.